Buying a Home with Termite Damage

-Buying a home is one of the largest investments you will make in your lifetime.
-It makes sense that one would be concerned about putting a down payment on a property with termite damage.
-Unless there is an active infestation, it is generally considered safe and completely normal to buy a home with a history of termites.
+Buying a home is one of the largest investments you will make in your lifetime, so it makes sense that one would be concerned about putting a down payment on a property with termite damage.
+But don’t worry – unless there is an active infestation, it is generally considered safe to buy a home with a history of termites.
 In this article, we’ll tell you everything you need to know about buying a home with termite damage in Tennessee.

-It is absolutely safe to purchase and live in a home that once had a termite problem.
-However, it’s always a good idea to be on the safe side and take the following measures to ensure your property is protected:
+Yes, it is absolutely safe to purchase and live in a home that once had a termite problem.
+However, it’s always prudent to take the following measures to ensure your property is protected:

 - Get a WDI report that will disclose any evidence of past, present, or potential infestations.